dashjoin/platform/dashjoin-docs/docs/concepts.md

   value: the current record
   variable: the session variables (see below)
   form: data entered via a form (see below)
-}
+  selected: selected table rows if used in an action table (see below) }
 ```